-Thus, these materials directly enter the production and form a part of the finished product.
-For example, timber in furniture making, cloth in dressmaking and bricks in building a house.
+Thus, these materials directly enter production and form a part of the finished product.
+For example, timber in furniture, cloth in dressmaking and bricks in building a house.
 The following are normally classified as direct materials.

 (i) All raw materials like jute in the manufacture of gunny bags.
 Pig iron I foundry, and fruits in the canning industry.

-(iv) Primary packing materials like cartons, wrappings, cardboard boxes, etc. used to protect finished from climatic conditions or for secure handling inside the factory.
+(iv) Primary packing materials like cartons, wrappings, cardboard boxes, etc. used to protect finish from climatic conditions or for secure handling inside the factory.

-From the above discussion, it becomes clear that indirect materials like boxes etc. cannot be classified as direct materials.
-An example of indirect materials is consumable like fixed assets, high-speed diesel used in power generators etc.
+From the above discussion, it becomes clear that indirect materials like boxes etc., cannot be classified as direct materials.
+An example of indirect materials is consumables like fixed assets, high-speed diesel used in power generators etc.

-Classification of materials into direct and indirect facilitates materials.
-Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis for reducing their cost.
-On the other hand, simple control techniques are sufficient in the case of indirect materials being low-value items.
+The classification of materials into direct and indirect categories facilitates materials.
+Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis to reduce their cost.
+On the other hand, simple control techniques are sufficient for indirect materials being low-value items.

 However, in some cases, the material is a part of the finished product, yet it is not treated as direct materials; for example, sewing thread in dressmaking and nails in furniture making.
-This is because they are used in comparatively small quantities and it would be futile elaboration to analyse them for the purpose of direct charge.
-Such material is treated as indirect materials.
+This is because they are used in comparatively small quantities, and it would be futile elaboration to analyse them for the purpose of direct charge.
+Such materials are treated as indirect materials.